javierjulio/humble-bundle-key-exporter/README.md

 ## Development

 - Clone the repository
-- Run `npm install`, once finished will lint and build
+- Run `yarn install`, once finished will lint and build

 ### Todo List